utkuozbulak/pytorch-cnn-visualizations/README.md

 </table>

 ## Smooth Grad
-Smooth grad is adding some Gaussian noise to the original image and calculating gradients multiple times and averaging the results.
+Smooth grad is adding some Gaussian noise to the original image and calculating gradients multiple times and averaging the results [8].
 There are two examples at the bottom which use _vanilla_ and _guided_ backpropagation to calculate the gradients.
-Number of images (_n_) to average over is selected as 50. _σ_ multiplier is shown at the bottom of the images.
+Number of images (_n_) to average over is selected as 50. _σ_ is shown at the bottom of the images.

 <table border=0 width="50px" >
 	<tbody>